Safe-Haven-Bathrooms/App/README.md

 ## Credits

-This app is brought to you by: Givens, Alex, Kaluki, & Elia
+This app is brought to you by: Givens, Alex, Kaluki, & Elia.

+## Contact Us

+Questions?
+Reach out!
+One of our teammates, Alex, will be happy to assist. alexandraolsavsky@gmail.com